 NOT TO BE MISSED

 The Cistercians toiled incessantly to reclaim this once marshy land and transformed it into one of the most fertile areas of the Milanese plain.
-They created a dense network of canals which, in the first half of the fifteenth century, was perfected with the construction of the Naviglio di Bereguardo itself.
+They created a dense network of canals that, in the first half of the fifteenth century, were perfected with the construction of the Naviglio di Bereguardo itself.

 The interior of the building, including the cloister, the monastic area and the carved wooden choir, can be visited, but look up the official website for opening hours and info.